GNU Readline

 GNU Readline is a software library that provides in-line editing and history capabilities for interactive programs with a command-line interface, such as Bash.
 It is currently maintained by Chet Ramey as part of the GNU Project.

 It allows users to move the text cursor, search the command history, control a kill ring (a more flexible version of a copy/paste clipboard) and use tab completion on a text terminal.
 As a cross-platform library, readline allows applications on various systems to exhibit identical line-editing behavior.

+History

+Readline was created in 1988 by Free Software Foundation employee Brian Fox to implement line editing functionality required by POSIX for its shell.
+After the release of version 1.05, Fox passed control to Chet Ramey of Case Western who has been the sole maintainer since 1998.

 Editing modes

 Readline supports both Emacs and vi editing modes, which determine how keyboard input is interpreted as editor commands.
-See Editor war.
+POSIX prescribes the vi editing mode while leaving other editing modes unspecified and in the discretion of implementations.
+Readline originally included its Emacs editing mode due to the influence of Korn Shell's Emacs editing mode.
+Emacs is the default mode.

 Emacs keyboard shortcuts

 Emacs editing mode key bindings are taken from the text editor Emacs.